johnrobertmcc/ForeverNoted/README.md

 ForeverNoted features one, single note index that is updating in real time based on what the user desires to see, whether that is a specific Notebook, a specific Tag, or any specific search terms.

 This was achieved by passing information seamlessly through ownProps, as well as Link locations.
 This information then gets passed to the AllNotesIndex, which is filtered through in the component's mapStateTo Props through conditional arguments.
-This information is then taken from the component's props and put onto the state, where it can then be manipulated furtherif the user desires through searches.
+This information is then taken from the component's props and put onto the state, where it can then be manipulated further if the user desires through searches.

 Below is an example of how information is passed into mapStateToProps of AllNotesIndex.jsx